mindee/doctr/v0.3.0/_sources/using_doctr/using_models.rst.txt

 Two-stage approaches
 ^^^^^^^^^^^^^^^^^^^^
 Those architectures involve one stage of text detection, and one stage of text recognition.
 The text detection will be used to produces cropped images that will be passed into the text recognition block.
-Everything is wrapped up with `ocr_predictor <models.html#doctr.models.ocr_predictor>`_.
+Everything is wrapped up with :py:meth:`ocr_predictor <doctr.models.ocr_predictor>`.

     >>> import numpy as np
     >>> from doctr.models import ocr_predictor